notbugAs an Amazon Associate I earn from qualifying purchases.

 postgresql11-pgtcl TCL extension for accessing a PostgreSQL server (PGTCL-NG)

-2.1.1_2 databases on this many watch lists=0 search for ports that depend on this port Find issues related to this port Report an issue related to this port View this port on Repology. pkg-fallout 2.1.1_2Version of this port present on the latest quarterly branch.
+2.1.1_2 databases Deleted on this many watch lists=0 search for ports that depend on this port Find issues related to this port Report an issue related to this port View this port on Repology. pkg-fallout 2.1.1_2Version of this port present on the latest quarterly branch.

 Deprecated DEPRECATED: PostgreSQL-11 will reach end-of-life on 2023-11-09